 Brockenhurst

 No one who lives in the New Forest village of Brockenhurst is surprised that it’s been officially declared ‘Britain’s Most Beautiful Place to Live’ by Leaders Estate Agent.
+According to Leaders Estate Agent, which judged a number of UK towns and villages, Brockenhurst has “bundles of charm and history”.

 A Leaders spokesman said: “The area is home to ponies, deer, donkeys and cows – all of which are known to roam the main street.
 Locals have the enchanting New Forest at their fingertips, a selection of warm and inviting pubs to enjoy and beautiful views in every direction.